-1. Statement of the Problem (20%)
+1. Statement of the Problem (20 percent)

-All applicants should explain the jurisdictions' limitations on funding the program adequately without federal assistance.
+All applicants should explain the jurisdiction's limitations in funding the program adequately without federal assistance.

 a.
-Describe the history of the neighborhood including neighborhood assets, challenges, and any experiences that have restricted or limited opportunities for community and economic development.
-Describe any issues of mutual trust or mistrust of residents (and law enforcement) and their ability to identify and address overall neighborhood improvement.
+Describe the recent history of the neighborhood and how violent crime and/or drug abuse have impacted it.
+Include neighborhood assets, challenges, and any experiences that have restricted or limited opportunities for community and economic development.
+Describe any issues of mutual trust or mistrust between residents and law enforcement and their ability to identify and address overall neighborhood improvement.
 Describe the nature and scope of crime in the targeted community, including the number and location of the specific city blocks or other hot spots where a large proportion of crime or types of crime occur, as compared with crime rates in the overall jurisdiction.
-Provide any local/state data and a trend analysis for the specific target area (including Uniform Crime Reporting (UCR), FBI Violent Crime Rates, calls for service, and survey results from target area residents) to support the discussion.
+Provide any local/state data and a trend analysis for the specific target area (including Uniform Crime Reporting, FBI violent crime rates, calls for service, and survey results from target area residents) to support the discussion.
 Crime data must be provided for at least three years or longer to demonstrate persistent serious and violent crime issues.
-Applicants should provide data that are verifiable and part of an official records system.
-Provide additional information about what is causing the crime to occur in the crime hot spots (e.g., the who and the where).
-BJA and peer reviewers will use these data to understand crime trends and confirm the target area represents persistent, high crime over a period of time (at a minimum three years.)
+Applicants should provide data that are verifiable and part of an official records system, and additional information about what is causing the crime in the hot spots.
+BJA and peer reviewers will use this information to understand crime trends and confirm that the target area generates persistent, high crime over a period of time (at a minimum three years).

 b.
-Describe the geographic boundaries of the targeted neighborhood or community, the ZIP code, as well as the population size and demographic make-up of the population of both the overall jurisdiction and the targeted neighborhood where the CBCR strategy is proposed.
+Describe the geographic boundaries of the targeted neighborhood or community, the ZIP code, as well as the population size and demographic makeup of the population of both the overall jurisdiction and the targeted neighborhood where the CBCR strategy is proposed.

-2. Project Design and Implementation (40%)
+2. Project Design and Implementation (40 percent)

-Identify the program goals and describe the "future vision" for the target neighborhood/community, specifically describing how this vision will address the problems and unmet needs identified in the Statement of the Problem.
-For each goal, identify the major objectives that are precise and measurable and identify strategies, programs, and policies to achieve the goals.
+Identify the program objectives and describe the vision for the target neighborhood/community, specifically how this vision will address the problems identified in the Statement of the Problem.
+Ensure each objective is precise and measurable and identify strategies, programs, and policies to achieve the objectives.

-Describe the proposed planning process and resulting potential range of strategies (enforcement, intervention, prevention, and connections to economic development plans) to address the specific crime drivers identified; describe the continuum of solutions that can include enforcement, prevention, intervention, and treatment strategies.
+Describe the proposed planning process and resulting potential range of strategies (enforcement, intervention, prevention, and connections to economic development plans) to address the specific crime drivers identified; describe the continuum of solutions, which may include enforcement, prevention, intervention, and treatment strategies.
 Describe coordination of needed resources across various funding sources.
-Describe how the goals and objectives support meaningful resident involvement, in a manner that fosters trust and builds capacity of partners to sustain a long-term collaborative approach.
-Applicants must demonstrate coordination with their United States Attorney's Office district PSN team.
+Describe how the objectives support meaningful resident involvement in a manner that fosters trust and builds capacity of partners to sustain a long-term collaborative approach.
+Applicants should describe a plan for coordinating with the local United States Attorney's Office PSN team.

 The project design and overall strategy should conform to the CBCR core program elements and should target the reduction and prevention of crime in the identified crime hot spots.
-The continuum of solutions must be based on the best available research and evidence-based policies and practices, where available, and can propose to employ research findings in a new way or to a new target population.26 Where there are gaps in knowledge, the applicant should incorporate data and innovation to develop new or revised strategies.
+The continuum of solutions must be based on evidence-based policies and practices, where available, and propose to employ innovative approaches to an identified target population.
+18 Where there are gaps in knowledge, the applicant should incorporate data and innovation to develop new or revised strategies.